Popeye’s Guide To Pumping Up Your Core Web Vitals

 Why LCP Matters:

 • Users expect a fast experience.
-If your page takes too long to load, visitors might abandon ship (leave your site).
+Visitors might abandon ship if your page takes too long to load (leave your site).

 • LCP directly impacts how users perceive your website’s speed.